DrrDom/crem/docs/fragment-databases/build-v2.md

 ### Merge shards manually with `cremdb_merge`

-Shards or individual v1 databases can also be merged by hand — for example to combine the per-shard databases from `--shard-size`, or to merge shards built on different machines. `cremdb_merge` merges source databases into an existing target; it is idempotent and resumable, so already-absorbed sources are skipped.
+Shards or individual databases of the same schema version can also be merged by hand — for example to combine the per-shard databases from `--shard-size`, or to merge shards built on different machines. `cremdb_merge` merges source databases into an existing target; it is idempotent and resumable, so already-absorbed sources are skipped.